Dr. Lord, DVM

 In her free time she enjoys reading, running, biking, being outdoors with her husband and dogs, and spending time with her family.

-She lives in Grand Forks with her husband, Bobby, their two cats Lucky and Oreo and their two chocolate Labs, Rylee and Murphy.
+She lives in Grand Forks with her husband, Bobby, their two cats Biscuit and Gravy, and their two chocolate Labs, Rylee and Murphy.

 Judy, Veterinary Technician (VT)